 What Not to Put Down a Waste Disposal

-Waste disposal units offer a convenient means of getting rid of food waste, but they can’t chew up anything - there are limits to what they can do.
+Waste disposal units offer a convenient means of getting rid of food waste, but they cannot chew up everything.
+There are limits to what they can dispose of.
+To help you out, we listed ten items that you should never put down your waste disposal unit.

 Fat